OpenLiberty/ci.docker/README.md

 1. **Daily Images**
     *  Available [here](https://hub.docker.com/r/openliberty/daily), these are daily images from the daily Open Liberty binaries.
 The scripts used for this image can be found [here](https://github.com/OpenLiberty/ci.docker.daily).

+_Note:_ `kernel` tag is now deprecated and it will not be updated (starting with 20.0.0.11).
+The new kernel tag is named `kernel-slim`.

 ## Building an Application Image